Tips on Safety, Use, Maintenance, & Sharpening

 - Use light oil to cover the blade and hinged parts.

 - Whenever the knife is not going to be used for a long period of time, make sure that the blades and working parts have a protective covering of oil.
 This will keep it from rusting.

-- Never attempt to take apart your knife.
-Doing so will leave you with an unsafe knife that will no longer be warrantied by most manufacturers.
+- Never attempt to take apart your knife. doing so will result in an unsafe knife that may not be warrantied by the manufacturer.

 It is easy to keep the blade sharp.
 Use a good sharpening stone or any of the commercially available sharpening systems.
 For the best results and safety, follow the directions for whatever system you choose.
 If you sharpen it regularly, only a few strokes will be needed to keep it sharp.

-- Hold the blade at a 10°-15° angle.
+- Hold the blade at the angle suggested by he manufacturer.
 Maintain that angle while sharpening.